Note

 plt.show()

 We find a much less harmonical waveform of the oscillations.
-For investigations of the Van der Pol oscillator driven by a periodic input signal, see the entrainment example in the gallery section Model analysis.
+For investigations of the Van der Pol oscillator driven by a periodic input signal, see the entrainment example in the use examples section Model analysis.